Here is a plan to help you create a business that expresses your soul — and allows you to have a semi-retirement lifestyle.

 - Allow yourself to be authentic in your content, not trying to copy anyone, but doing it in a style that feels true to you.
 This is how your true fans will find you.

 - Learn how to distribute your content — otherwise nobody will be seeing it.
 The simplest way to distribute is through Facebook Ads.
-If you aren’t already effective at doing this, consider my Facebook Ads Course.
+If you aren’t already effective at doing this, check out my Facebook Ads Course.

 - Occasionally study the stats for your content: what’s the average amount of engagement you’re getting?
-Which pieces of content got above-average engagement?
+Which pieces of content get above-average engagement?
 Try to create more content like that, since that’s what your audience is resonating with.
-Keep your authenticity, while choosing (among your content ideas) to share the stuff that resonates.
+Of course, always create by practicing the expression of your authentic voice.

 Year 2: One-to-One Services